alex-arknetworx/dmd-layers/README.md

 This will install the layers software into /usr/local/dmdlayers/bin/

-You will then need to configure a serial-getty on your Debian host for either a real serial port or emulated serial port (example though the virtual machine which appears on the bare metal host as /dev/pts/0) by:
+You will then need to configure a serial-getty on your Debian host for either a real serial port or emulated serial port (example through the virtual machine which appears on the bare metal host as /dev/pts/0) by:

 sudo nano /lib/systemd/system/serial-getty@.service